MartinThoma/MartinThoma.github.io/_posts/2013-12-09-jekyll-and-git.md

       pages per default, the plugins that provide tags don't have paginated tag index pages.
 The same problem occurs when it comes to categories or authors.</li>
+  <li>**Timed posts**: I did not use timed posts very often, but
+      it is very easy to create them with WordPress.
+With Jekyll, on the other hand, you have to know how to create cronjobs.
+      And your computer has to be running.</li>
 </ul>

 ## GitHub ##